Why We Love It

 Programs and Degrees

-Here are the most common degrees for becoming an Interior Decorator. a Certification is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming an Interior Decorator. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among Interior Decorator
+Highest Education Among Interior Decorators

 - 1.4% Doctorate

 - 47.4% Bachelors